“Your life is a story of transition. You are always leaving one chapter behind while moving on to the next.” Anonymous

 My husband and I learned a lot from 16 years of parenting.
 Aside from following biblical principles on parenting, we also heeded the advice of people close to us.
 Both our parents supported us, counseled us, and prayed for us.
 And we have expressed our appreciation for their love as much as we can.

 We also have close friends who have given wise counsel when needed.
 They helped us see things we don’t see.
 They have given us a different perspective on parenting, which we have welcomed.
 We offer thanks to the Lord for bringing these people into our lives.
-And of course, above all, the Lord is worthy of all praise and gratitude.
+And above all, the Lord is worthy of all praise and gratitude.

 From shy to confident